NRR-Phi: A Typed External Text-to-State Interface and Update Contract for Inspectable Ambiguity-State Maintenance: Related Work

 \subsection{Relation to NRR Framework}

 This paper builds directly on NRR-Core \cite{saito2025nrr}.
-That work established the state space formalism and demonstrated entropy preservation through prompt engineering.
-NRR defines eight operators ($\sigma, \alpha, \rho, \iota, \delta, \tau, \kappa, \pi$) for manipulating non-collapsing states (see Appendix~\ref{app:operators} for summary).
+That work proposed the state-space formalism and reported a synthetic gated multi-vector proof-of-concept (NRR-lite output entropy $H = 0.91$ bits vs.\ $H = 0.15$ bits for a controlled single-embedding baseline under the tested setup).
+NRR defines a transition-oriented core operator set ($\delta, \tau, \kappa, \pi$), with item-level strengthening available in later implementations, and additional metadata functions ($\alpha, \rho, \iota$) for representation management (see Appendix~\ref{app:operators} for summary).

-This paper fills the gap between text and state space: without a defined $\phi$, the NRR operators have no input to operate on.
-We provide that input transformation.
+This paper specifies the NRR-specific text-to-state interface: without a defined $\phi$, the proposed NRR operators lack a declared input transformation.